deeptools/pyBigWig/README.md

  - [ ] Use numpy arrays instead of lists?
 This requires having numpy installed, which seems rather over the top but Fidel might want this for deeptools.
  - [ ] Writer functions?
 It's unclear how much these would even be used.
+ - [ ] The global curl cleanup stuff isn't being done at all currently.